PhD (Classics, University of Nottingham, 2009)

 Lynn Kozak has published on the Iliad, Thucydides, and Greek tragedy, and has broader interests in Plato, the Second Sophistic, the reception and production of Greek performance texts, modern comparative texts, and critical theories.
 Current research focuses on serial poetics in ancient epic and in contemporary North American television, building on their monograph on this subject, Experiencing Hektor: Character in the Iliad, released in 2016 with Bloomsbury Academic (open-access here).
-Recent publications (2018-20) include the co-edited volume The Classics in Modernist Translation with Miranda Hickman, and articles on H.D.'s translations of Greek tragic choruses (with Miranda Hickman), Homeric fandom in Greek tragedy, and the politics of FOX's The Exorcist, and on reconsidering parallel narrative strategies between ancient epic and contemporary North American serial television.
-Forthcoming articles and book chapters focus on recall strategies in serial narratives, including the Iliad and Stranger Things (Netflix), characterisation in iZombie (The CW), genre hybridity in Lucifer (FOX/Netflix), the reception of Achilles and Patroklos in NBC's Hannibal, Homeric translation, performance, and dramaturgy, while works-in-progress include pieces on Iliad 17, queerverses in American genre television, and action franchise training paratexts.
+Recent publications (since 2018) include the co-edited volume The Classics in Modernist Translation with Miranda Hickman, and articles on H.D.'s translations of Greek tragic choruses (with Miranda Hickman), Homeric fandom in Greek tragedy, the politics of FOX's The Exorcist, and on reconsidering parallel narrative strategies between ancient epic and contemporary North American serial television.
+Forthcoming articles and book chapters focus on digression and recall strategies in Stranger Things (Netflix) (with Martin Zeller-Jacques), characterisation in iZombie (The CW), genre hybridity in Lucifer (FOX/Netflix), the reception of Achilles and Patroklos in NBC's Hannibal, Homeric translation, performance, and dramaturgy, while works-in-progress include pieces on the vortex in Homer, Iliad 17, and queer Homeric receptions (with Bruce King).